tnvo/AskingPlatform/README.md

+# ror_ask
-# ror_ask = Asking & Answering questions platform
+An asking & answering questions platform

-Fire up the server by: rails server
+Fire up the server by: `rails server`